 1:22 I said, "What?"
 He goes, "Where is it?"
 (Laughter)

-2:15 No. There's serious issues in the region.
+2:15 No, there's serious issues in the region.
 Some people don't want to talk about them.
 I'm here to talk about them tonight.
 Ladies and gentlemen of the Middle East, here's a serious issue.
 When we see each other, when we say hello, how many kisses are we going to do?
-Every country is different and it's confusing, okay?
+(Laughter) Every country is different and it's confusing, okay?
 In Lebanon, they do three.
 In Egypt, they do two.
 I was in Lebanon, I got used to three.
 I went to Egypt.
 I went to say hello to this one Egyptian guy, I went, one, two.
-I went for three.
-He wasn't into it.
-(Laughter) I told him, I said, "No, no, no, I was just in Lebanon."
+I went for three -- He wasn't into it.
+(Laughter) I told him, I said, "No, no, I was just in Lebanon."
 He goes, "I don't care where you were.
-You just stay where you are, please.
-Just stay where you are."
-I went to Saudi Arabia.
-In Saudi Arabia, they go one, two, and then they stay on the same side -- three, four, five, six, seven, eight, nine, 10, 11, 12, 13, 14, 15, 16, 17, 18.
-(Laughter) Next time you see a Saudi, look closely.
+You just stay where you are, please."
+(Laughter) (Applause) I went to Saudi Arabia.
+In Saudi Arabia, they go one, two, and then they stay on the same side: three, four, five, six, seven, eight, nine, 10, 11, 12, 13, 14, 15, 16, 17, 18 -- (Laughter) Next time you see a Saudi, look closely.
 They're just a little bit tilted.
+(Laughter)

 3:31 "Habibi, it's so hot.
 Just come here for a second.
 Say hello.
 Hello, Habibi.
 Just don't move.
-Just stay there please.
+Just stay there, please.
 I need to rest."
+(Laughter)

-3:40 Every country — Iranians, sometimes we do two, sometimes we do three.
+3:40 Iranians, sometimes we do two, sometimes we do three.
 A friend of mine explained to me, before the '79 revolution, it was two.
-After the revolution, three.
+(Laughter) After the revolution, three.
 So with Iranians, you can tell whose side the person is on based on the number of kisses they give you.
-Yeah, if you go one, two, three -- "I can't believe you support this regime with your three kisses."
+Yeah, if you go one, two, three -- "I can't believe you support this regime!"
+(Laughter) "With your three kisses."
+(Laughter)

-5:06 For example, I don't know if you heard about this, a little while ago in the U.S. there was a Muslim family walking down the aisle of an airplane talking about the safest place to sit on the plane.
+5:06 For example, I don't know if you heard about this, a little while ago in the US, there was a Muslim family walking down the aisle of an airplane, talking about the safest place to sit on the plane.
 Some passengers overheard them, somehow misconstrued that as terrorist talk, got them kicked off the plane.
-It was a family, a mother, father, child, walking down the aisle, talking about the seating.
-Now as a Middle Eastern male, I know there's certain things I'm not supposed to say on an airplane in the U.S., right?
-I'm not supposed to be, like, walking down the aisle, and be like, "Hi, Jack."
-You know, that's not cool.
-Even if I'm there with my friend named Jack, I say, "Greetings, Jack.
+It was a family, a mother, father, child, talking about the seating.
+As a Middle Eastern male, I know there's certain things I'm not supposed to say on an airplane in the US, right?
+I'm not supposed to be walking down the aisle, and be like, "Hi, Jack."
+That's not cool.
+(Laughter) Even if I'm there with my friend named Jack, I say, "Greetings, Jack.
 Salutations, Jack."
 Never "Hi, Jack."
-(Laughter) But now apparently we can't even talk about the safest place to sit on an airplane.
+(Laughter) But now, apparently we can't even talk about the safest place to sit on an airplane.

-5:51 So my advice to all my Middle Eastern friends and Muslim friends and anyone who looks Middle Eastern or Muslim, so to, you know, Indians, and Latinos, everyone, if you're brown -- here's my advice to my brown friends.
-The next time you're on an airplane in the U.S., just speak your mother tongue.
+5:51 So my advice to all my Middle Eastern friends and Muslim friends and anyone who looks Middle Eastern or Muslim, so to, you know, Indians, and Latinos, everyone, if you're brown -- (Laughter) Here's my advice to my brown friends.
+(Laughter) The next time you're on an airplane in the US, just speak your mother tongue.
 That way no one knows what you're saying.
 Life goes on.
-Granted, some mother tongues might sound a little threatening to the average American, right?
-If you're walking down the aisle speaking Arabic, you might freak them out, if you're walking, "[Arabic]," they might say, "What's he talking about?"
-So the key, to my Arab brothers and sisters, you gotta throw in random good words to put people at ease as you're walking down the aisle.
-Just as you're walking down: "[Imitating Arabic] -- strawberry!"
-(Laughter) "[Imitating Arabic] -- rainbow!" "[Imitating Arabic] -- Tutti Frutti!"
+(Laughter) Granted, some mother tongues might sound a little threatening to the average American.
+If you're walking down the aisle speaking Arabic, you might freak them out -- (Imitating Arabic) They might say, "What's he talking about?"
+The key, to my Arab brothers and sisters, is to throw in random good words to put people at ease as you're walking down the aisle.
+Just as you're walking down -- (Imitating Arabic) Strawberry!
+(Laughter) (Imitating Arabic) Rainbow!
+(Laughter) (Imitating Arabic) Tutti Frutti!
+(Laughter)

 6:51 "I think he's going to hijack the plane with some ice cream."